dtomvan/vs2nix/README.md

 your savefiles!).
 You can't have both installed at the same time due to file collisions as of now.

-NB: for the `github:dtomvan/vs2nix#vintagestory` package, you'd need to run with `NIXPKGS_ALLOW_INSECURE=1` and `--impure` for now, until 1.21 becomes stable, since it uses dotnet 7.

 ### Installing Vintagestory/Rustique from this repo on NixOS
 If you've imported the flake as an input like above, you can add an overlay: